Language and Literature

 • Key Focus Areas:

-• Language: Diction, figurative language, dialogue, imagery, rhetorical devices
+• Language: Diction (word choice), figurative language (similes, metaphors), dialogue, imagery, and rhetorical devices.

-• Structure: Paragraphing, sequencing, plot development, narrative perspective
+• Structure: Paragraphing, sequencing, plot development, and narrative perspective.

-• Techniques: Literary devices like symbolism, metaphor, irony, foreshadowing, motifs
+• Techniques: Literary devices such as symbolism, irony, foreshadowing, motifs, and repetition.

 • Steps in Textual Analysis:

-• Analyse how language and structure convey meaning
+• Analyse how language and structure convey these meanings.

-• IB Tip: Always quote from the text and explain its effect.
-Use PEEL structure (Point, Evidence, Explanation, Link).
+• Always quote from the text and explain the effect of each quotation.

 • Common IB Assessment Focus: